How to Use MQL5 for Automated Trading on MetaTrader 5

 CopyBuffer()function to pull the actual values from the indicator into your array, then use those values in your trading logic.

-Why is this so nice?
-Because the indicator only gets calculated once, and every EA that needs it just reads the same data — no repeated recalculations.
+Why is this nice?
+The indicator only gets calculated once, and every EA that needs it just reads the same data — no repeated recalculations.
 That keeps everything fast and clean.

 Speed Up MQL5 Coding with AI: Meet Pineify MQL5 Coding Agent

 Writing MQL5 from scratch is a real pain, especially when you're trying to debug some tricky logic or turn a trading idea into actual code that works.
-That's where AI-assisted coding tools can be a game-changer.
+I've found AI-assisted coding tools cut that time way down.

 And this goes far beyond just MQL5.
-Pineify is the ultimate 10-in-1 AI trading workspace — seamlessly integrating a Pine Script AI Agent, visual editors, AI stock picker, options flow tracking, dark pool data, trading journal, backtest deep reports, strategy optimizer, and more — all with a one-time payment and no monthly subscriptions.
+Pineify is a 10-in-1 AI trading workspace that integrates a Pine Script AI Agent, visual editors, AI stock picker, options flow tracking, dark pool data, trading journal, backtest deep reports, strategy optimizer, and more — all with a one-time payment and no monthly subscriptions.
 Over 100,000 traders across 150+ countries already use Pineify to build, test, and automate their strategies without writing a single line of code.
 For a detailed comparison of the best AI finance agents available, check out this review of Pineify vs competitors.

 Here's what makes it click: